Son Of Burning Man Founder Busted For Mushrooms At The Festival

-The son of the founder of Burning Man founder Larry Harvey got busted entering the festival for possession of psychedelic mushrooms.
+Burning Man founder Larry Harvey’s son got busted entering the festival for possession of psychedelic mushrooms.
 Tristan Harvey was in a car with other friends who also got in trouble pulling into the 2018 gathering.

-The Pershing County Sheriff’s Office in Nevada says that Tristan Harvey was pulled over with two friends in the car because his car was missing a license plate.
-Harvey, whose father passed away in April at the age of 70 was found to be in possession of the shrooms, says TMZ.
+The Pershing County Sheriff’s Office in Nevada says that Tristan Harvey was pulled over with two friends in the car because the vehicle was missing a license plate.
+Harvey, whose father passed away in April at the age of 70, was found to be in possession of the shrooms, says TMZ.

-The sheriff says that per procedure, a dog sniffed over the car and honed in on Harvey and the mushrooms and found drugs on the other passengers.
+The sheriff says that per procedure, a dog sniffed over the car and honed in on Harvey and the mushrooms, and also found drugs on the other passengers.
 The police added that Harvey was driving on a suspended driver’s license.

 “He was cited for possession of an illegal substance and driving with a suspended license.
 He was not arrested and told to go on his merry way, sans mushies.”

-The female passenger also got cited for mushrooms and released but the unnamed male passenger.
+The female passenger also got cited for mushrooms and released.

 “He was arrested for possession of a controlled substance, but cops aren’t saying what they found.”

-In total 44 people were arrested and 53 more were cited for various reasons.
+In total, 44 people were arrested and 53 more were cited for various reasons.

 This sensory festival recently wrapped—take a look back at some past awe-inspiring scenes there https://t.co/w98T9Wgfe7